 The service life and net salvage estimates used in the depreciation calculations were based on informed judgment which incorporated a review of management's plans, policies and outlook, a general knowledge of the electric utility industry, and comparisons of the service life and net salvage estimates from our studies of other electric utilities.
 The use of survivor curves to reflect the expected dispersion of retirement provides a consistent method of estimating depreciation for utility property. lowa type survivor curves were used to depict the estimated survivor curves for the plant accounts.
 For steam production plants, the life span technique was used.
-In this technique, the date of final retirement was estimated for each unit, and the estimated survivor curves applied to each vintage were truncated at ages coinciding with the date of final retirement.
+In this technique, the date of final retirement was estimated at ages coinciding with the date of final retirement.